Public Transport in Cologne: Buying Tickets and Using Trams

 Traveling to a new city can be overwhelming, especially when trying to navigate your way around unfamiliar streets while attempting to explore all of the popular tourist attractions.

 Luckily, Cologne's public transport system makes it easy to experience the city with convenience and ease.
-With regular trams, buses, and U-Bahn/S-Bahn trains running every few minutes, you can easily travel from where you stay from one end of the city to another without worrying about finding parking or battling traffic congestion.
+With regular trams, buses, and trains running every few minutes, you can easily travel from where you stay from one end of the city to another without worrying about finding parking or battling traffic congestion.

 Tips For Efficiently Using Public Transport